juliannah5203/construct-3-project/README.md

 Graphical Game Instructions
 Controls:

-Press ← to move left.
+Press ← to move left.<br/>
-Press → to move right.
+Press → to move right.<br/>
-Press ↑ to jump, hold it to jump higher, double tap to double jump.
+Press ↑ to jump, hold it to jump higher, double tap to double jump.<br/>
-Press SPACEBAR to shoot.
+Press SPACEBAR to shoot.<br/>

 Objective:

-The objective of this game is to progress through the levels by going all the way to the right and eliminate all the enemies that exist in the game before you use up all the ammo or lives.
+The objective of this game is to progress through the levels by going all the way to the right and eliminate all the enemies that exist in the game before you use up all the ammo or lives.<br/>